Michael Kiske: Helloween (1986–1993, 2017–present)

 The Pumpkins United World Tour started in October 2017 in South America and continued in Europe with concerts lasting close to three hours.
-On December 8, 2017 the single Pumpkins United, featuring the reunited line-up, was released.
+On 8 December 2017 the single Pumpkins United, featuring the reunited line-up, was released.
 The reunion tour continued throughout 2018 in Japan, Russia, Ukraine and Europe in general, North America, Canada and Latin America.
 The Pumpkins United World Tour was the biggest one in the band's history as it comprised 69 shows and lasted for 14 months.
-A live DVD/Blu-ray entitled United Alive and the live album United Alive in Madrid were released on October 4, 2019.
+A live DVD/Blu-ray entitled United Alive and the live album United Alive in Madrid were released on 4 October 2019.

-The band embarked on a Brazilian tour in September 2019, which started at Rockfest (Sao Paulo) and ended with their performance at the Rock In Rio Festival.
+The band embarked on a Brazilian tour in September 2019, which started at Rockfest (São Paulo) and ended with their performance at the Rock In Rio Festival.

-A new album with Kiske and Hansen was released on June 18, 2021.
+A new album with Kiske and Hansen was released on 18 June 2021.
 The self titled album reached top ten positions in several international music charts.

+On December 13, 2024 Helloween released the live album, DVD/Blu-ray Live at Budokan.
+The album featured the recording of the band's September 16, 2023 performance at Tokyo’s Nippon Budokan during the 2022-2023 world tour.

+The second album featuring the reunited line-up was released on 28 August 2025 under the title Giants & Monsters.

 Solo work (1996–2008)

-On August 16, 1996, three years after leaving Helloween, Kiske released his first solo album, Instant Clarity.
+On 16 August 1996, three years after leaving Helloween, Kiske released his first solo album, Instant Clarity.
 The album featured guest appearances by Adrian Smith of Iron Maiden, Kai Hansen and Ciriaco Taraxes and contained songs in a wide variety of styles.
 A music video for the ballad "Always", dedicated to deceased Helloween drummer Ingo Schwichtenberg, was filmed and produced in New York City.

 During the same time he also wrote a book, Kunst Und Materialismus, (in English: Art and Materialism.) which is only available in German.
 Kiske said in 2003: "First of all, I wrote this book for myself.
 First I had to collect and define myself.
 This was a very good personality enhancement story.
 I then printed a few thousand in self-publishing.
 It is very difficult to translate as I have quoted many quotes from thinkers from the good old days in Germany."

 His second solo album, Readiness to Sacrifice, was first only released in Japan on the Victor Label in April 1999, and later reissued in Europe 2001 by Noise Records.
 The music on the album featured Kiske moving completely away from his heavy metal roots towards a smoother AOR sound.
 Kiske also sang on two symphonic orchestral songs with The Bremer Weser Quartett on strings.

 Kiske stated in 2003: "After I left Helloween I was insecure about myself.
 The situation with Helloween created such an inner conflict inside me, that I needed those albums to rediscover myself.
 I was disappointed in everything and everyone.
 I was angry at some people, but most of all of the metal-industry."